Us Against the “Almost”

 “Nah, you missed my ass.”

 Anarchy screwed his eyes shut.
 That’s where they’d been, where they’d gotten to.
 “Back to normal.”
 Except not really, because it had been different.
-Kato had started facing Anarchy more often when they hooked up; had started kissing him more often and without it being foreplay: “Hello” kisses and “Goodbye” kisses and “be safe” kisses and ones with no clear motive.
+Kato had started facing Anarchy more often when they hooked up; they’d naturally started kissing more often and without it being foreplay: “Hello” kisses and “Goodbye” kisses and “be safe” kisses and ones with no clear motive.
 They started doing things together, that yes, of course they’d done as friends—but with a different undertone: Their fingers would intertwine on the couch; movies and shows they started watching together on Netflix would get forgotten, preference given to the pressure of one another’s lips.
+Once, they danced in the kitchen.
 It’d felt like an inevitability when one morning Anarchy awoke to find Kato had stayed with him in his bed through the night.

 And inevitable too had been the disappointed jealousy that’d risen in Anarchy’s throat like grief those nights that Kato stayed out late; found some stranger at a bar to take him home.
 Neither of them mentioned the fact that when it happened, the hickies Anarchy bruised Kato’s throat with the next day seemed more pointedly numerous than usual.
 Because that was the thing: They didn’t talk about it, not about what they were.
 Even though at some point they’d certainly crossed some line between friendship and romance, there was this unspoken, anxious boundary that dictated they didn’t bring it up; didn’t try to put words to what they had become to one another.
 The fragility of that avoidant silence meant it had to break eventually.

-Which brought them to that late January afternoon just a couple days ago, with the sunlight streaming in from across the hall and dyeing Kato’s hair gold; illuminating the curve of his nose and the angle of his cheekbones as he’d rested his head against Anarchy’s chest…
+Which brought them to the afternoon just a couple days ago, with the sunlight streaming in from across the hall and dyeing Kato’s hair gold; illuminating the curve of his nose and the angle of his cheekbones as he’d rested his head against Anarchy’s chest…

 “Fuck, K,” Anarchy sighed softly, mindlessly running his fingers through Kato’s messy, sunlit hair, and letting his mouth run ahead of his brain, “...I think I love you.”

-He felt Kato abruptly tense against his chest before rigidly sitting up, something fearful and disquieted glittering in his blue gaze.
+He felt Kato abruptly tense against his chest before rigidly sitting up, something fearful glittering in his blue gaze.
 He looked Anarchy in the eye and sharply shook his head.

 “No, you don’t!” he said, shoving himself backwards, “You don’t, and you didn’t say that.”